prashanthwagle/prashanthwagle/README.md

 ## What's up!

-I'm Prashanth — a full-stack engineer, community learner, GenAI tinkerer, and someone who *really* likes turning messy problems into clean, scalable code.
+I'm Prashanth, a full-stack engineer, community learner, GenAI tinkerer, and someone who *really* likes turning messy problems into clean, scalable code.

 ## What does my weekdays and weekends look like?